FreqEdit: Preserving High-Frequency Features for Robust Multi-Turn Image Editing: VLM-Based Evaluation Metric Details

 \section{VLM-Based Evaluation Metric Details}

 This section details our VLM-based evaluation metrics, including instruction following, visual consistency, and perceptual quality.

 \textbf{Instruction Following.} For each editing turn $k$, we evaluate how well the generated image $X^{[k+1]}$ follows the corresponding instruction $p^{[k]}$ by comparing it against the previous image $X^{[k]}$.
 We employ GPT-4o as the evaluator with a carefully designed prompt that instructs the model to focus exclusively on instruction adherence.
 The evaluation prompt consists of three components: (1) a message emphasizing objective evaluation, (2) the editing instruction $p^{[k]}$, and (3) the source image $X^{[k]}$ and the edited image $X^{[k+1]}$.
 The model returns a score in $[0, 1]$, where 1 indicates perfect instruction fulfillment and 0 indicates complete failure.
-The evaluation prompt is carefully designed to evaluate instruction adherence exclusively, with explicit instructions to ignore visual quality.
+The evaluation prompt is specifically designed to assess instruction adherence in isolation, explicitly instructing the evaluator to disregard visual quality.

 \textbf{Visual Consistency.} Our consistency metric comprises subject consistency and background consistency.
 For subject consistency, instead of detecting all objects indiscriminately, we first leverage GPT-4o to infer which subjects should be present after each editing operation.
 Specifically, we provide GPT-4o with: (1) the original image $X^{[1]}$, and (2) the cumulative editing instructions $\{p^{[1]}, p^{[2]}, \ldots, p^{[k]}\}$.
 The model reasons about the editing semantics and outputs a list of expected subject categories $\mathcal{S}^{[k+1]} = \{s_1, s_2, \ldots, s_n\}$ (e.g., ``person'', ``blue car'', ``tree'').
-This inference-based approach enables edit-aware subject tracking rather than blind object detection.
+This inference-based approach enables editing-aware subject tracking, as opposed to naive object detection.

 For each inferred subject category $s_i \in \mathcal{S}^{[k+1]}$, we use it as the text prompt for GroundingDINO~\cite{liu2023grounding} to localize the corresponding object instance in images $X^{[1]}$, $X^{[k]}$, and $X^{[k+1]}$.
 We set the box confidence threshold to 0.25, the text matching threshold to 0.25, and enable \texttt{keep\_top1\_per\_label} to retain only the highest-confidence detection per subject category, thereby reducing false positives.
 We denote the set of successfully detected object instances as $\mathcal{O}$.